Last Updated on May 14, 2026

 Have Fun with Your Mortar and Pestle

-Once you finish seasoning it for the first time, you’ll notice that your mortar and pestle or molcajete look similar to the ones that chefs on your favorite cooking shows are using.
-Now that your mortar and pestle or molcajete is appropriately cured, it’s just waiting for you to put it to good use — to make a delicious authentic Thai curry paste, salsa, guacamole, or any other mortar-and-pestle recipe you’ve been dying to try!
+Once you finish seasoning it for the first time, you’ll notice that your mortar and pestle or molcajete looks similar to the ones chefs on your favorite cooking shows use.
+Now that your mortar and pestle or molcajete is appropriately cured, it’s just waiting for you to put it to good use — to make a delicious, authentic Thai curry paste, salsa, guacamole, or any other mortar-and-pestle recipe you’ve been dying to try!